Skip to content

-Llamas in the way and the wild start to Machu Picchu
+Llamas in the way and the wild start in Machu Picchu

 A chaotic ascent with slow philosophers, a puma, and a rather unexpected discovery.